prabinprojects/Google-Capstone-Project-Cyclistic-Case-Study/README.md

                HAVING COUNT(ride_id)>1
 ```
 I found that there were no duplicate entries in the table.
-I wrote queries to create table for quarters to analyse quarterly bike usage behaviour.
+I created separate tables for each quarter to optimise analysis.
 ```
 CREATE TABLE bike-share-415816.okay.Q1 as
 (SELECT * FROM bike-share-415816.okay.January